FlutterDevTools/simple_json/simple_json/README.md

 # simple_json
 Simple way to dynamically convert from and to JSON using build-time generators given a type.

+**Note**: Ignore the warning and tags indicating that this package is no compatible with the Flutter and other SDKs.
+This is reported because this generator package uses `dart:mirrors` library which is not supported by those SDKs.
+In this case, it will all work fine as this package is supposed to be just build-time generators.
+This package should **ONLY** be added under `dev_dependencies` to work correctly.
+The supporting [simple_json_mapper](https://pub.dev/packages/simple_json_mapper) package also needs to be included but as a regular dependency under `dependencies`.

 ### How?
 1. A single `mapper.g.dart` is generated at build-time when the `build_runner build` command is executed.
 [View example of generated file](example/lib/mapper.g.dart).
 [Advanced example](../example/lib/mapper.g.dart)
 2. This generated file contains the necessary code (serialization and de-serialization logic) to map from and to JSON.